 MIT Sloan Leadership Executive Director, Catalytic Questioner, Creative Photographer

-A cutting-edge innovation and leadership guru, co-author of “The Innovator’s DNA” (with Clayton Christensen and Jeff Dyer), and Abu Dhabi Commercial Bank Chaired Professor of Innovation and Leadership at INSEAD, Hal Gregersen challenges organizations and individuals to question the way we think and act to make our world a better, more creative place.
+A cutting-edge innovation and leadership guru, co-author of “The Innovator’s DNA” (with Clayton Christensen and Jeff Dyer), and Executive Director of the MIT Sloan Leadership Center, Hal Gregersen challenges organizations and individuals to question the way we think and act to make our world a better, more creative place.

 While Hal’s expertise expands across all areas of innovative leadership, his current area of focus is the art and skill of questioning.
 Inspired by the words of Peter Drucker – “The most serious mistakes are not being made as a result of wrong answers.
 The true dangerous thing is asking the wrong question” – Hal has garnered firsthand research from some of the most respected leaders in the world.
 Hal’s findings were not just insight into how great leaders should behave, but a realization that questions can preserve both our own and our children’s innate curiosity, creating keys to unlock today’s most profound challenges.
 As a result, he founded the 4-24 Project.

 Beyond the 4-24 Project, Hal is the creator of the unique executive education experience “Leadership and the Lens: Learning at the Intersection of Innovation and Image-Making.”
 The course draws on Hal’s two passions – photography and innovation–to teach participants how to ask radically better questions to change their impact as leaders.
 Hal also regularly delivers inspirational keynote speeches, motivational executive seminars and transformational coaching experiences.
 He also works with a diverse set of companies to help them master the challenges of innovation and change, from Christie’s to IBM to the World Economic Forum.

 To learn more about Hal and his projects, visit www.halgregersen.com